sirech/talk-applications-instead-of-libraries/presentation.md

 ???

-- In terms of technology, we rely mostly on React, which a bunch of other techs involved
+- In terms of technology, it relies mostly on React, which a bunch of other techs involved
 - This is relevant, as any solution we could think of could assume that everybody would be using React

 ---